v-alexmandel/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/overview.md

 Since build servers require many of the same tooling used to develop the game such as a compiler and your game engine, the Game Development Virtual Machine is a great accelerator to deploy as a build server as well.
 This can be setup as an individual build machine, using virtual machine scale sets, or even containerizing the image and integrating with Azure Kubernetes Service.
 This VM has Incredibuild tooling pre-installed (requires you to bring your license), which allows it to be a Custom Build Agent for spinning up multiple build servers to dramatically reduce the build time by using parallel computing.
 The Game Development Virtual Machine can be automated to pull down the latest source code and then orchestrate accelerated builds across hundreds or more of distributed cores.

 :::image type="content" source="./media/overview/use-game-dev-vm-as-build-server.png" alt-text="Screenshot of diagram showing how a game dev VM can be used as a build server":::

+For the step-by-step instructions, please refer to this article: [Incredibuild - Scale out your cloud builds](/gaming/azure/reference-architectures/incredibuild-scale-out-your-cloud-builds/)

 ### Using as test servers